ncooke3/PuffPasswordManager/README.md

 Hey there!
 If you're reading this, that's awesome– someone is actually looking at my repo!
 Woohoo! 🙌🏼 Anyway, the idea for **Puff** came from wanting to give a go at creating an iOS app.
 Now, technically my *first* app was [**Zen - A Meditation Timer**](https://github.com/ncooke3/Zen), but this project was too simple in the sense that I didn't walk away with a strong enough feel for what iOS development was *really* like.
 Sooo, back to **Puff**!
 The idea is pretty simple- a password manager.
 The need for having a password manager seemed pretty obvious to me, someone who stores all their accounts and passwords in the native iOS *Notes* app.
 Yes, I know, I know,  not very secure.
 So, let's talk a little more about some of **Puff**'s features and how I went about implementing them.

-# Clouds, clouds, and more clouds!
+# Clouds, clouds, and more ☁!
 One of the main goals for this project was to create the best user interface I could make.
 I'll admit I didn't have much of a plan when I started, but I found a theme pretty early on.
 I added a Lottie animation to my project and was amazed at both how simple it was to add the Lottie and how much fun it brings to a view.
 I can't recommend them enough, so check [them](https://github.com/airbnb/lottie-ios) out!
 The Lottie I added featured some animated clouds with a lock that pops in and out every few seconds.
 I liked it so much that I decided I would stick with the clouds theme because it felt playful, light, and airy.
 In retrospect, I'm glad I chose this design scheme since it offers a little fun juxtaposition to the mundane, serious nature of managing your passwords.

 ## Add and Delete Accounts Like a Boss 😎